 - An employee physically or mentally incapacitated Α. for the performance of duty is subject to dismissal, suspension or demotion, subject to the County Employees Retirement Law of 1937.
-An appointing authority may place an employee on leave if the appointing authority has filed an application for disability retirement for the employee or whom the appointing authority believes to be temporarily physically or mentally incapacitated for the performance of the employees duties. - Β. An appointing authority who has reasonable cause to believe that there are physical or mental health conditions present in an employee which endanger the health or safety of the employee, other employees, or the public, or which impair the employee's performance of duty, may order the employee to undergo at County expense a physical, medical examination by a licensed physician and/or psychiatric examination by a licensed physician or psychologist, and receive a report of the findings on such examination.
-If the examining physician psychologist or physical or recommends that treatment for mental health problems, including leave, are in the best interests of the employee or the County in relation to the employee overcoming any disability and/or performing his or her duties the appointing authority may direct the employee to take such leave and/or undergo such treatment.
+An appointing authority after giving notice may place an employee on leave if the appointing authority has filed an application for disability retirement for the employee, or whom the appointing believes temporarily authority be to or permanently physically or mentally incapacitated from the performance of the employee's duties. - An appointing authority who has reasonable B. cause to believe that there are physical or mental health conditions present in an employee which endanger the health or safety of the employee, other employees, or the public, or which impair the employee's performance of duty, may order the employee to undergo at County expense and on the employee's paid time, a physical, medical examination by a licensed physician and/or psychiatric examination by a licensed physician or psychologist, and receive a report of the findings on such examination.
+If the examining physician or psychologist recommends that treatment for physical or mental health problems, including leave, are in the best interests of the employee or the County in relation to the employee overcoming any disability and/or performing his or her duties the appointing authority may direct the employee to take such leave and/or undergo such treatment.

 - C. Leave due to temporary or permanent disability shall be without prejudice to the employee's right to use sick leave, vacation, or any other benefit to which the employee is entitled other than regular salary.
-The Human Resources Director may order lost pay restored for good cause and subject to the employee's duty to mitigate damages. - D. Before an employee returns to work from any absence for illness or injury, other leave of absence or disability leave, exceeding two weeks in duration, the appointing authority may order the employee to undergo at County expense a physical, medical, and/or psychiatric examination by a licensed physician, and may consider a report of the findings on such examination.
-If the report shows that such employee is physically or mentally incapacitated for the performance of duty, the appointing authority may take such action he/she deems as necessary in accordance with appropriate provisions of this MOU. - E. Before an employee is placed on an unpaid leave of absence or suspended because of physical or mental incapacity under (A) or (B) above, the employee shall be given notice of the proposed leave of absence or suspension by letter or memorandum, delivered personally or by certified mail, containing the following:
+The Human Resources Director may order lost pay restored for good cause and subject to the employee's duty to mitigate damages. - D. Before an employee returns to work from any absence for illness or injury, other leave of absence or disability leave, exceeding two (2) weeks in duration, the appointing authority may order the employee to undergo at County expense a physical, medical, and/or psychiatric examination by a licensed physician, and may consider a report of the findings on such examination.
+If the report shows that such employee is physically or mentally incapacitated for the performance of duty, the appointing authority may take such action as he deems necessary in accordance with appropriate provisions of this MOU. - E. Before an employee is placed on an unpaid leave of absence or suspended because of physical or mental incapacity under (A) or (B) above, the employee shall be given notice of the proposed leave of absence or suspension by letter or memorandum, delivered personally or by certified mail, containing the following:

-- 1. a statement of the leave of absence or suspension proposed; - 2. the proposed dates or duration of the leave or suspension which may be indeterminate until a certain physical or mental health condition has been attained by the employee; - 3. a statement of the basis upon which the action is being taken; - 4. a statement that the employee may review the materials upon which the action is taken; - 5. a statement that the employee has until a specified date (not less than seven (7) work days from personal delivery or mailing of the notice) to respond to the appointing authority orally or in writing. - F. Pending response to the notice the appointing authority for cause specified in writing may place the employee on a temporary leave of absence, with pay. - G. The employee to whom the notice has been delivered or mailed shall have seven (7) work days to respond to the appointing authority either orally or in writing before the proposed action may be taken.
+- 1. a statement of the leave of absence or suspension proposed; - 2. the proposed dates or duration of the leave or suspension which may be indeterminate until a certain physical or mental health condition has been attained by the employee; - 3. a statement of the basis upon which the action is being taken - 4. a statement that the employee may review the materials upon which the action is taken; - 5. a statement that the employee has until a specified date (not less than seven (7) work days from personal delivery or mailing of the notice) to respond to the appointing authority orally or in writing. - F. Pending response to the notice the appointing authority for cause specified in writing may place the employee on a temporary leave of absence, with pay. - G. The employee to whom the notice has been delivered or mailed shall have seven (7) work days to respond to the appointing authority either orally or in writing before the proposed action may be taken.